 YOUR BIG CHALLENGES

 You are interested in this challenge?
-Interested candidates are invited to submit their application before July 28th, 2021, at the following address:
+Interested candidates are invited to submit their application before November 12 th, 2021, at the following address:

 Val-d’Or Native Friendship Centre

 We encourage First Nations applications.
 We thank you for your interest in our organization.

 Please note than only candidates selected for interview will be contacted.

 The male gender is used to lighten the text.
 It includes the female gender and is not intended to be discriminatory.